oggigachad/day-1-of-100-days-challenge/README.md

 🌟 Day 1 of Coding: The Beginning of a Journey!
 "The journey of a thousand miles begins with a single step." – Lao Tzu

-🚀 Today marks the first step towards mastering coding and achieving my goal of a 1 crore+ package!
+🚀 Today marks the first step towards mastering coding and achieving my goal of a 10 Lakh package!
 Starting with the basics, sharpening problem-solving skills, and staying consistent.

 🔥 What I Did Today?
 ✅ Revised C++ basics (Syntax, Loops, Conditionals)